 Where the design community meets.

-Toronto Joined over 4 years ago
+Toronto Joined almost 5 years ago

 Sure, the project actually started off as a personal project so there's no "client".
 It was inspired by a conversation of mine with a client who's an interior designer and we were at her place.
 She mentioned it was hard for her to be able to grab colors from around her and she'd love to be able to share those colors for future projects.
 A few weeks after, I was meeting another designer friend of mine when we were talking about the interior decor and paint of the wall and that scenario came up again.
 Led me to want to work on a color tool that can inspire all kinds of creatives to easily grab colors and create color palettes from there to be shared with others.